The history and tales surrounding the Amazon women of ancient Greece have been one of the most researched and intriguing topics of all time.

 And then Aeschylus, a famous Greek tragedian, in his work Prometheus Bound in 430 B.C., places the original (the main) home of the Amazon women in the country around Lake Maeotis and says that they later moved to Themiscyra on the Thermodon River.

-According to yet another famous but controversial Greek author known only as Pseudo-Plutarch, the Amazons dwelt around the Tanais river (Greek: Τάναϊς river) which is known today as the Don River, but formerly called the Amazonian (Greek: Ἀμαζόνιος) River, because the Amazons were known to bathed themselves in the waters.
+According to yet another famous but controversial Greek author known only as Pseudo-Plutarch, the Amazons dwelt around the Tanais river (Greek: Τάναϊς river) which is known today as the Don River, but formerly called the Amazonian (Greek: Ἀμαζόνιος) River, because the Amazons were known to bathe themselves in the waters.
 He too makes clear that the Amazons later migrated to Themiscyra on the River Thermodon.
 Plutarch goes right on to state that the campaign (labors) of Heracles and Theseus against the Amazons was accomplished on the Euxine Sea (it is that which is the modern-day Black Sea).

 Homer, the legendary author of Iliad and Odyssey, states that the Amazons were to be searched for and found somewhere near Lycia (Turkish: Likya, Greek: Λυκία, Lykía – Lycia was a region in Anatolia in what are now the provinces of Muğla and Antalya on the southern coast of Turkey, reaching into the Burdur Province inland.
 This region has been mentioned in the historical records of ancient Egypt and the Hittite Empire in the Late Bronze Age,)